Our Approach to Coaching

 We encourage you to repeat this cycle on your own (and with your manager, as appropriate) after we complete our work together to address whatever the future brings.

-If you have direct reports, we encourage you to use the same model to be manager-as-coach with their professional development plan.
-In turn, you can encourage them to use it for their own continued development.
-This is one of the potential greatest legacies that life offers you.
+If you have direct reports, we encourage you to use the same model to be manager-as-coach.
+In turn, encourage them to use the process and tools for their own continued development.
+Helping others learn how to manage their own development is one of the most satisfying legacies there is.

 The details of our coaching can vary widely from client to client.
 We always customize our choice of assignments and activities to fit your situation.
 Frequent areas requested, all part of leadership, include: